 Strong Student-teacher Connections

 Forman School students are curious, creative, highly capable learners – some twice exceptional – who are more than able to master everything we teach.
 Class sizes that average eight students and a 3.5-to-1 student-teacher ratio invite personal attention and individualized instruction.
 Because we are a boarding and day school, student-teacher interactions extend outside standard classroom hours to Saturday classes and evening study halls proctored by faculty, who also wear hats as coaches and dorm parents.
-Seeing each other in multiple contexts strengthens student-teacher bonds, which translates into academic success.
+We separate ourselves from other schools for learning differences as we believe seeing each other in multiple contexts strengthens student-teacher bonds, which translates into academic success.

 Rich Resources and Learning Opportunities